 Some of the common reasons which we can identify for having yellow teeth is excessive consumption of coffee, tea.
 Smoking and consumption of foods can deteriorate your teeth.
 The food which we eat and don’t even bother to clean them after eating is one of the major causes of such problem.
 Not following the hot and cold cycles which contracts and expands when you eat or drink something cold or hot.
 This expansion and contraction helps to cause stains as it gets through the teeth.
 Foods which are very acidic also create stains and yellowing of the teeth.

-With the increasing age we tend to lack the same ability to fight the cavities and other bacterial attacks on our teeth.
+With increasing age, we tend to lack the same ability to fight cavities and other bacterial attacks on our teeth.
 The routine oral hygiene also gets affected due to increasing age.
 As the stain remains on our teeth with less dental hygiene it tends to get much darker and very hard to remove.

 Some of the common remedies that many people use at home to avoid yellow stains include: